GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   How to do this on the web
 {% endDetailsSummary %}
   Media keys are supported by the <a href="https://web.dev/media-session/">Media Session API</a>.
-  Like that, users can profit from the hardware media keys on their physical keyboard, headphones, or even control the web app from the software media keys on their smartwatches.
+  Like that, users can profit from the hardware media keys on their physical keyboards, headphones, or even control the web app from the software media keys on their smartwatches.
 {% endDetails %}